Milesians (Irish)

 The Milesians or sons of Míl are the final race to settle in Ireland, according to the Lebor Gabála Érenn, a medieval Irish Christian history.
 The Milesians represent the Irish people.
 They are Gaels who sail to Ireland from Iberia (Hispania) after spending hundreds of years travelling the Earth.
 When they land in Ireland, they contend with the Tuatha Dé Danann, who represent the Irish pantheon of gods.
-The two groups agree to divide Ireland between them: the Milesians take the world above, while the Tuath Dé take the world below (i.e. the Otherworld).
+The two groups agree to divide Ireland between them: the Milesians take the world above, while the Tuath Dé Danann take the world below (i.e. the Otherworld).
 Scholars believe that the tale is mostly an invention of medieval Christian writers.

 Myth

 Historia Brittonum

 The 9th century Latin work Historia Brittonum (History of the Britons) says that Ireland was settled by three groups of people from the Iberian Peninsula.
 The first are the people of Partholón, who all die of plague.
 The second are the people of Nemed, who eventually return to Iberia.
 The last group are led by three sons of a warrior or soldier from Hispania (mīles Hispaniae), who sail to Ireland with thirty ships, each carrying thirty wives.
 They see a glass tower in the middle of the sea with men on top of it, but the men do not answer their calls.
 They set out to take the tower, but when they reach it, all but one of their ships are sunk by a great wave.
 Only one ship is saved, and its passengers are the ancestors of all the Irish.
 In later Irish texts, it is the people of Nemed who are drowned while trying to capture a tower by the sea.